by Meghan Fitzgerald

 Winter bucket list: While you celebrate that we’re closer to spring, flip it around to also recognize that we only have half of winter left.
 Make a list of the things you’ve loved doing so far this winter.
 Add things that you haven’t gotten to do yet, but want to do.
 Make a plan for how you’ll grab every bit of what is special about winter in the coming weeks.
 We promise, you’ll love the back half of winter all the more for it, and you’ll teach your kids to recognize what is so wonderful about the season.

 Pledge to play #OutdoorsAll4: All you need is 2 hours per week to get all of the benefits!
-If you haven't already, pledge to play #OutdoorsAll4 seasons and get weekly inspiration, community support, and fun coloring sheets to track your progress.
+If you haven't already, join our OutdoorsAll4 Facebook Group and share inspiration, community support, and inspiration with thousands of Tinkergarten families and educators.

-Enjoy half treats: What are half treats?!
+Enjoy half treats: Since we are half way through winter, enjoy half treats!
+What are they?!
 Basically, half treats are any treat your family enjoys...cut it in half!
 You can get even more crafty and Instagram-worthy by doing things like making black-and-white cookies or decorating half of a cake with a wintery scene and the other with spring.
 Whatever it is, connect sweet celebration with this special moment in the Earth’s year.
 As long as it’s not too cold, enjoy the treats outdoors.

 Make a fire, light some candles or take the moon for a walk: Every day from here, days will grow longer, which means nights will grow shorter.
 So, our chances to savor cozy moments, leverage lantern light and take wee ones out in the dark of night are also dwindling.
 Make the most of these still-dark days by grabbing a lantern (here’s how to make one) and going for a night walk.
 The chance to be out and to see beautiful lights is dazzling to kiddos, and those memories will stick with them always.
 When you get back in, enjoy a fire, candle light and cozy blankets too.